tfctesting/tfc/README.md

 anonymity network.
-It uses the next generation ([v3](https://trac.torproject.org/projects/tor/wiki/doc/NextGenOnions)) [Onion Services](https://2019.www.torproject.org/docs/onion-services) to enable P2P communication that never exits the anonymity network.
+It uses the next generation ([v3](https://trac.torproject.org/projects/tor/wiki/doc/NextGenOnions)) [Onion Services](https://2019.www.torproject.org/docs/onion-services) to enable P2P communication that never exits the Tor network.
 This means that unlike (de)centralized messengers, there's no third party server eavesdropping on users' metadata such as who is talking to who, when, and how much.
 The network architecture means TFC runs exclusively on the user's devices.
-There are no ads or tracking, and it collect no data whatsoever about the user.
-All data is always encrypted with keys the user controls, and the databases never leave their devices.
+There are no ads or tracking, and it collects no data whatsoever about the user.
+All data is always encrypted with keys the user controls, and the databases never leave users' devices.

 Onion Service based messaging also means no registration process is needed.
 During the first launch TFC generates a TFC account (The Onion Service address) for the user,